 - The goals of EU competition law.

 - The EU enforcing system.
-Private and Public enforcement.
+Public (and Private) enforcement of competition law.

 - The EU remedies against anticompetitive business practices.

 - Abuses of a dominant position.
 Exploitative and ezxclusionary abuses

 At the end of the course student will be able to...